iranroman/procedural_step_recog/README.md

 bash scripts/omnimix.sh /path/to/the/frames/squash/files /path/to/the/sound/squash/files config/M2.yaml
 ```
 > [!IMPORTANT]
-> this code consider the squash files previously created.
+> this code uses the squash files previously created.
 >
 > it is also expecting the use of the singuconda